Food Fun & News

 Don’t jump in the shower right after you order pizza and then not the answer the door.

-If you live across the street, please don’t call for a delivery
+If you live across the street, don’t ask for pizza delivery service

 I’m over pizza